William Liath de Burgh: Summation

 Ronan Mackay summed him up as a loyal and capable lieutenant of the Earl.
 "From 1305 onwards he was lord of connacht in all but name, allowing Richard to concentrate on the rest of his sprawling domains.
 The fact that Connacht did not collapse during the Bruce invasion was primarily due to William's ability and his strong ties to many of the leading Irish families of the province.
 Ironically his success in building a local power base there was to lead to conflict between his heirs and the next earl of Ulster.

 He died in 1323 and was interred in the Dominican priory at Athenry.
 He is the ancestor of the Bourkes of County Mayo.

-Annalistic references
+Annals of the Four Masters

 From the Annals of the Four Masters: